oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * IM value is an IPv6 address and a prefix length as specified in Section 2.3 of [RFC 4291](#rfc4291).

 ### 3.2.4 Syntactic Sugar
-JADN includes several options that make type definitions more compact or to support the [DRY](#dry) software design principle:
+JADN includes several options that make type definitions more compact or that support the [DRY](#dry) software design principle:
+* Type Definition within fields -> Explicit type definition
 * Field Multiplicity -> Explicit ArrayOf
 * Derived Enumerated -> Explicit Enumerated
 * MapOf with Enumerated key -> Explicit Map

-*Description of expansion to aid understanding, and within validator implementations to reduce code complexity.*
+These are referred to as "syntactic sugar" because they are stylistic options that can be eliminated without affecting the meaning of a type definition.
+Removing sugar results in more but simpler type definitions, simplifying the code needed to serialize and validate data instances.

+#### Type Definition within fields
+#### Field Multiplicity
+#### Derived Enumerated
+#### MapOf with Enumerated key

 # 4 Serialization
 Serialization rules define how to represent an instance of a type using a specific data format.
 Several serialization formats are defined here.
 Other documents may define additional serialization formats by specifying an unambiguous representation of each JADN type.